List of The Inbetweeners characters: Will McKenzie

-William "Will" McKenzie is the central character and narrator of the show.
-In the pilot episode, Will starts his first day in his new school, Rudge Park Comprehensive, with a briefcase, leading to him being nicknamed "Briefcase Wanker" and other vulgar variations.
-For his portrayal as Will, Bird has won the 2008 British Comedy Award for "Best Male Newcomer" and the 2009 British Comedy Award for "Best Actor".
-He was also nominated for "Best Comedy Performance" at the 2008 Royal Television Society Awards, and "Best Male Performance" in a Comedy Programme at the 2009 BAFTA Awards.
+William McKenzie is the central character and narrator of the show.
+In the pilot episode, Will begins his first day in his new school, Rudge Park Comprehensive, dressed in a suit and carrying a briefcase, leading to him being nicknamed "Briefcase Wanker" amongst other vulgar variations.
+For his portrayal as Will, Bird has won the 2008 British Comedy Award for Best Male Newcomer and the 2009 British Comedy Award for Best Actor.
+He was also nominated for Best Comedy Performance at the 2008 Royal Television Society Awards, and Best Male Performance in a Comedy Programme at the 2009 BAFTA Awards.

-Will is shown to have previously been educated in private school and is extremely out of place in the rougher comprehensive school environment.
-He is shown to be easily jealous, and has a habit of launching into foul-mouthed rants when he becomes annoyed, often getting himself and his friends into trouble or awkward situations as a result.
-Will often has trouble engaging with girls, generally panicking and overthinking in situations where he would end up having sex.
-As a running joke, Neil often ends up hooking up with the girl Will desired instead.
-Will is shown to be very emotionally dependent on his mother, Polly, despite her continually being a source of embarrassment for him in front of others.
-Much to Will's agitation, his friends (particularly Jay and Neil) and others are attracted to her, and do not hesitate to make open remarks about it to him.
+Will had previously been educated at a private school and is shown to be extremely out of place in the rougher comprehensive school environment.
+Although he is the most intelligent of the group, he becomes easily jealous and habitually launches into foul-mouthed rants when he becomes annoyed, often getting himself and his friends into trouble or awkward situations.
+Will often has trouble engaging with girls, generally panicking and overthinking in situations where he could end up having sex; as a running joke, Neil often ends up hooking up with the girl Will desired instead.
+He is shown to be very emotionally dependent on his mother, Polly, despite her continually being a source of embarrassment for him in front of others.
+Much to Will's agitation, his friends (particularly Jay and Neil) and others are attracted to her, and do not hesitate to make open remarks about it.

-Will often finds himself the target of bullying in school, partly through Mark Donovan (with such acts as taping him to a chair and placing a bin on his head), but mainly through embarrassment and beratement from his sardonic Head of Sixth Form, Mr Gilbert.
+Will often finds himself the target of bullying in school, partly through Mark Donovan (with such acts as taping him to a chair and placing a bin on his head) but mainly through embarrassment and belittlement from his sardonic Head of Sixth Form, Mr Gilbert.
 Despite Will's conscientious attitude towards him, Gilbert often goes out of his way to make Will's time at school miserable.

 After his many mishaps in the series, romantic or otherwise, in the first film Will joins his friends on a lads' holiday to Malia, Crete where he meets and forms a genuine relationship with Alison.